 The great thing about grabbing lunch in Japantown is you can find several inexpensive yet authentic restaurants.

 One of my favorites is Kui Shin Bo.
-Their food is amazing and they offer an affordable lunch menu (2 items for $8.50).
+Their food is amazing and they offer an affordable lunch menu.
 Try their Volcano Rolls and the Katsu (crispy, juicy chicken).
 You will find them at 22 Peace Plaza, Suite 535 in the eastern part of the Japan Center Mall.

 After lunch, walk back to Peace Pagoda Plaza.
 On the wall on the western side of the plaza, you will see the sign in the picture below.
 This is the start of the Japantown Historic Path.